coreboot/coreboot/Documentation/mainboard/supermicro/x11-lga1151-series/x11-lga1151-series.md

 These issues apply to all boards.
 Have a look at the board-specific issues, too.

 - TianoCore doesn't work with Aspeed NGI, as it's text mode only (Fix is WIP CB:35726)
-- MRC caching does not work with cold boot
+- MRC caching does not work on cold boot with Intel SPS (see [Intel FSP2.0])

 ## ToDo